verdaccio/verdaccio/CONTRIBUTING.md

 🦋  info /Users/user/verdaccio.clone/.changeset/light-scissors-smell.md
 ```

-Once the changeset is added (all will have an unique name) you can freely edit
+Once the changeset is added (all will have a unique name) you can freely edit
 using markdown, adding additional information, code snippets or whatever else
 you consider to be relevant.